 To enhance our reporting and data analytics capabilities and to enable informed decision-making, Virginia Tech is actively evolving our ability to manage, maintain, and fully utilize institutional data.
 In furtherance of this objective, the University Data Governance Council (UDGC) was established in August of 2020.
-In September of 2020, the UDGC created working groups to focus on the following data governance topics:
+For the 2021-2022 academic year, the UDGC has designated three working groups to focus on the following data governance topics:

 - Metadata and Data Dictionary

 The first academic year of the UDGC’s work has concluded with a number of completed projects and some which will be ongoing.
 A Progress Report for the 2020-2021 academic year is available here.
 Comments, ideas and input from the University community is welcome.

 - An inventory of existing VT policies that relate to data and a gap analysis of where policy or standards are lacking,